 I was a bit floored by the story and immediately felt as though I was taking advantage of his misfortune.
-Perhaps sensing my unease, he intimated that he and his soon to be teetotaling ex-wife had no children and he was just happy that his wines would be consumed by someone who might appreciate them.
+Perhaps sensing my unease, he intimated that he and his teetotaling and soon-to-be-ex-wife had no children and he was just happy that his wines would be consumed by someone who might appreciate them.

 Essentially from the beginning, De Latour had always made sacramental wines, so when Prohibition was instituted at the end of 1917, BV survived by producing sacramental wine for most of the United States.
 After Prohibition ended in 1933, de Latour returned to making quality table wine.
 With the 1936 vintage, de Latour realized that his vineyard was capable of creating truly remarkable wines, but he needed someone with a scientific background to realize the finest expression of his Rutherford fruit, so he returned to France and convinced a talented scientist at the Pasteur Institute in Paris to come to California.

 Almost as soon as André Tchelistcheff arrived at BV in 1938 he became known as a leader in research, innovation, and continually improving winemaking techniques, having an immeasurable impact on the California wine industry.